ENIGMA: Evolutionary Non-Isometric Geometry Matching: Automatic Landmark Computation

 The maxima, minima and centers of each shape that remain after filtering form the landmark sets $\landSet_1, \landSet_2$.
 The number of landmarks is denoted by $\nLands_1, \nLands_2$, and is not necessarily the same for $M_1, M_2$.

-Figure~\ref{fig:pipeline}(a) shows example landmark sets, where the color of a landmark indicates its type: blue for maxima, red for minima and green for centers.
+Figure~\ref{fig:pipeline}(a) shows example landmark sets, where the color indicates the landmark type: blue for maxima, red for minima and green for centers.
 As expected, the landmarks do not entirely match, however there exists a substantial \emph{subset} of landmarks that do match.
-At this point the correspondence between the landmarks is not known, and it is automatically computed in the next step, using the genetic algorithm.
+At this point the landmark correspondence is not known, and it is automatically computed in the next step, using the genetic algorithm.